A Large Dimensional Analysis of Least Squares Support Vector Machines: Problem statement

-In the rest of this article, we will focus on the performance of LS-SVM, in the large $n,p$ regime, by studying the asymptotic behavior of the decision function $g(\bx)$ given in Equation \ref{eq:decision-function}, on a two-class classification problem with some statistical properties of the data, whose model will be specified in the next section.
+In the rest of this article, we will focus on the performance of LS-SVM, in the large $n,p$ regime, by studying the asymptotic behavior of the decision function $g(\bx)$ defined in \eqref{eq:decision-function}, in a binary classification problem with some statistical properties of the data, the model of which will be specified in the next section.

-\section{Main Results}
+\section{Main results}

-\subsection{Model and Assumptions}
+\subsection{Model and assumptions}

 Evaluating the performance of LS-SVM is made difficult by the heavily data-driven aspect of the method.
-As a first approximation, we shall assume in this article that all $\bx_i$'s are extracted from a Gaussian mixture, thereby allowing for a thorough theoretical analysis.
+In this article, we assume that all $\bx_i$'s are extracted from a Gaussian mixture, thereby allowing for a thorough theoretical analysis.

 Let $\bx_{1},\ldots,\bx_{n}\in\mathbb{R}^{p}$ be independent vectors belonging to two distribution classes $\mathcal{C}_{1},\mathcal{C}_{2}$, with $\bx_{1},\ldots,\bx_{n_{1}}\in\mathcal{C}_{1}$ and $\bx_{n_{1}+1},\dots,\bx_{n}\in\mathcal{C}_{2}$ (so that class $\mathcal{C}_{1}$ has cardinality $n_{1}$ and class $\mathcal{C}_{2}$ has cardinality $n-n_1=n_{2}$).
 We assume that $\bx_{i}\in\mathcal{C}_{a}$ for $a\in\{1,2\}$ if